SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 The lithological class of rocks in each section.
 Class includes several rock types.
 For example ophiolite are a group of litospheric rocks.
 It can include gabbro, dunites...
 Und stands for Undefined (?).
 Given by the public data.
 This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.

 ## **Texture**
-More informations about how the rocks formation are arranged: are those a result of a shearing ?
+More information about how the rocks formation are arranged: are those a result of a shearing ?
 A compaction ?
 Given by public data.
 This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.

 ## **Grainsize**
 Informations about the grain size of each section: grain size is the average diameter of particles composing the sediments.
 Cryptocrystalline: several μm, barely visible under the microscope.
 Fine grained: less than 0.075 mm.
 Coarse grained: between 80 mm to 0.075 mm.
 Medium grained: from 1 to 5 mm.
 Microcrystalline: several to 200 μm, visible only through the microscope.
 Pegmatitic: > 1cm.
 This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.